 The death of Chai Rong was a huge loss at the time.
 Although Zhao Kuangyin who succeeded Chai Rong soon after, unified China, the land of the 16 prefectures of Yan and Yun was never able to recover and this became a hidden danger that threatened China for hundreds of years.
 According to historical records, Chai Rong died from a sudden ulcer on his chest during a military campaign to unify China.

 According to the Buddhist text, Chai Rong’s sickness is reflective of the karma he received for cutting down the Bodhisattva’s chest with an ax when he destroyed the Buddha statue four years earlier.
 Although he had the ability to achieve great things and it is not that God did not give him the opportunity to show off his great plans; however, through his own ignorance, he ruined his own bright future.

-Tragic fate of four emperors that persecuted Buddhism
+The tragic fate of four emperors who persecuted Buddhism